Xanxi-Amiga/XACP-V1/applications/benchmarks/ZZBenchGUI_readme_v1.1.md

   bandwidth bars (MB/s).
 - **Single universal binary.** `ZZBenchGUI` is built for `-m68020 -m68881` and runs on **68020 / 68030 / 68040 / 68060**.
 The real CPU and FPU are detected
   at runtime.
-There is **one** release binary; a 68060 produces the same numbers as any other 020+ host.
+The same binary runs on all 020+ hosts.
 - **Self-contained.** The ARM benchmark blob is embedded in the executable - nothing else to copy.
 - **Honest numbers.** Peak-performance measurement, not a CPU-usage meter.